Grukz/Copernicus/README.md

 12. Search german's city specified by user for family name ,adresses,phone numbers.
  Search all cities in Germany for family name ,adresses,phone numbers.

-13. Search social relations with Lullar() if email is provided or if mails are founds or if -gm (guessmail) is active.
+13. Search social network relations with our without email provided or found or guessed.
+(157 websites)
-(Ask Instagram,Twitter,Youtube,WeChat,GooglePlus,Linkedin,Myspace,Flickr,Foursquare,PhotoBucket,Picturetrail,Wayn,Dek-d,Pinterest,Badoo,Blogger,Tumblr)

 14. Generate all possible combinations of mails adresses then check if they exist .
-If they exist , will ask Lullar() .
+If they exist , search for social network relations .

 15. Search in Skype Directory (can use results to guess emails)